What do banks do?

 Where could you fit in?

-What is Asset Management?
+What is Asset Management (DWS)?

-On behalf of their clients, an Asset Management team might invest in stocks, bonds, property or the foreign exchange to help a client meet their investment goals.
+On behalf of their clients, an Asset Management team might invest in stocks, bonds, property or foreign exchange to help a client meet their investment goals.
 These are just some examples of common investments.

 What would you like to see?